-Surface interval time Elapsed time between surfacing from a dive and beginning a descent for the subsequent repetitive dive.
+Surface interval time Elapsed time between surfacing from a dive and beginning a descent for decompression tables or calculations.

-Tissue group Theoretical concept used to model bodily tissues for the construction of decompression tables or calculations.

-Whole-body toxicity Another form of oxygen toxicity, which is caused by prolonged exposure to high oxygen partial pressures.
-The most common symptoms are irritation in the lungs, a burning sensation in the chest, coughing and reduction of the vital capacity.
+Tissue group Theoretical concept used to model bodily tissues for the construction of to high oxygen partial pressures.
+The most common symptoms are irritation in the lungs, a burning sensation in the chest, coughing and $\frac{1}{2}$ reduction of the vital capacity.
 Also called Pulmonary Oxygen Toxicity.
-See also OTU.